 Do you need antibiotics before dental work with mitral valve prolapse?

-Up until about a decade ago, the answer would almost always have been yes, as antibiotic prophylaxis before dental work was recommended for the majority of MVP patients, but that is no longer the case.
+Up until about a decade ago, the answer would almost always have been yes.
+In the past, antibiotic prophylaxis before dental work was recommended for the majority of patients with mitral valve prolapse, but that is no longer the case.

-Nowadays, medical professionals generally advise against taking antibiotics before dental treatment if you have the condition.
-They will only prescribe them if the patient is considered a high risk based on the latest medical guidelines and it is likely that the person will benefit from taking it.
+Nowadays, medical professionals generally advise against antibiotics before dental treatment if you have the condition.
+Most doctors will only prescribe them if the patient is considered a high risk based on the latest medical guidelines regarding MVP and it is likely that the individual will benefit from taking the drugs before dental treatments.

 Doctors no longer recommend antibiotics (amoxicillin) before having work done on your teeth with MVP typically because the American Heart Association (AHA) no longer recommends it.

 In 2007, they updated their guidelines concerning the use of antibiotic prophylaxis before dental work to prevent heart valve infections in patients with mitral valve prolapse.

 The new guidelines, which were written with input from the American Dental Association, were quite controversial at the time, as the AHA had been recommending that most patients with MVP take antibiotics before certain dental procedures for years – since around the mid-1950s.
 All of sudden they were advising against it.
 A lot of patients had a hard time accepting this.

 Similarly, physicians who had been advocating antibiotics before dental work with mitral valve prolapse had to suddenly alter their views and accept the new guidelines, which many found hard to do.